-For quite some time now I have been interested in all female pianists and composers.
-Some say here in the 21st century, we finally have equality although it seems to me that classical music has always been a male dominated profession.
+For quite some time I have been interested in female pianists and composers.
+Some say, here in the 21st century, we finally have equality, although it seems to me that classical music has long been a male dominated profession.
 Women composers are particularly thin on the ground.
-There are more around today but during the 19th and 20th centuries this wasn’t the case at all.
+There are more around today but during the Nineteenth and Twentieth centuries this wasn’t the case at all.
 Women struggled to get their works performed and published.

 In 1911 the Society of Women Musicians was founded to address this problem.
 It survived until the early 1970s; I think it a great pity that it has ceased and I would be very interested in reforming this organization.